The Science of Discworld II: The Globe: Ideas and themes

 The science section explains that, apart from the wizards, this is probably how humanity and science developed; the imagination that peopled the night with terrors went on to create a story in which there was a reliable light source, and made that story reality.
 While Roundworld does not, as explained in the first book, contain any narrativium, human belief that it should have created something very similar.

 The book concludes with: "The [stories] we've got have brought us a long way.
 Plenty of creatures are intelligent but only one tells stories.
 That's us: Pan narrans.
 And what about Homo sapiens?
 Yes, we think that would be a very good idea ..."

+The concept of narrativium (a fictional element responsible for the creation of narrative, a parody of phlogiston), introduced in the first book in the series and developed in this volume, has been used by Pratchett and his co-authors to explore the role of narratives in real-world literature and science.

+Reception

+The book and its prequel, the original The Science of Discworld, have been reviewed by Ian C.W Hardy for Trends in Ecology & Evolution.
+Hardy writes that in the second book, the authors "critically explore religion, art, philosophy of science, visual processing in the brain, hearing, language, information theory, chaos, adaptive radiation, elephants, genes and, yes, memes and much more".
+He concluded that the books are a "fun" and "engaging" example of popular science writing.

+Alison Bailey reviewed the book for Biologist, noting that the book's "science chapters are fascinating treasure troves", if a bit chaotic at times.

+Roger Bridgman who reviewed the book for New Scientist, wrote that it "contains a lot of solid science and maths, much of it debunking the traditional tosh in other popular science books.
+So if you're interested in human origins, and like your ideas laced with farce of the Pratchett kind, you'll find it entertaining, instructive and illuminating".